Xyniath/Xyniath/README.md

 ### Hey!🙂 I'm Matt
-I'm a Computer Science Student at the University of Lincoln.
+I'm currently a Software Engineer for L3Harris

 Hacking is my hobby